vyakhya700-ship-it/PDF-Receipt-scanner-/README.md

-# **Automate Accounts Developer Hiring Assessment**

-This assessment is designed to evaluate your ability to build a system for processing scanned receipts automatically.
-The goal is to extract relevant details from PDF receipts using OCR/AI techniques and store the extracted data in a structured format.

 ## **Project Overview**

-You will be working with a repository containing a collection of scanned receipts in **PDF format**, categorized into directories based on the year of purchase.
-The challenge is to **automate** the extraction of information from these scanned receipts and store it efficiently in a **SQLite database**.

-Deadline for submission is **3 days** from when you receive the email.

-## **Problem Statement**

 Develop a solution as a **web application** with **REST APIs** that can:
 1. **Upload scanned receipts** in PDF format.
 The files can be stored in a local directory.